Sunshine Heartbeat

 Sunshine Heartbeat (Chinese title: 赤沙印記@四葉草.2) is a 2004 Hong Kong television series.
-The story centres on volleyball and high school.
+The story centers on volleyball and high school.

 Synopsis

 This series is based on high school life, love, and one sport - volleyball.
 When Mia (Vivien Yeo) was young, she and her sisters, Ah Kiu (Charmaine Li), and Yan Yan (Yoyo Chen) met a fortune teller.
 Mia was given a bag and told to open it when she turns 18 and it would guide her to her true love.
 The fortune teller told her to choose carefully so she wouldn't hurt her family.
 Mia and her sisters buried the bag in a box and promised not to open it until Mia turned 18.
 Mia stayed with her aunt in New York City while the Ah Kiu and Yan Yan went back to Hong Kong.

 10 years later...
 Mia goes back to Hong Kong and on her 18th birthday, the sisters dig up the time capsule and read the notes.
 The letter inside the bag reads that Mia's true love would have a four leaf-clover birthmark on him.
 Mia was happy when she discovers that Ah Sun (Charles Szeto), the most popular guy in school who is also the star volleyball player, has the four-leaf clover mark on his shoulder.

 Yan Yan then decides that Mia should join the school's beach volleyball team so that Ah Sun will notice her.
 In order to do so, they go through different schemes and fail until they get Ah Kiu to help them, pretending to be Mia and playing amazingly at volleyball while Ah Sun is watching.
 Ah Sun, of course being the captain of the volleyball team, decides to recommend the "amazing" volleyball player Mia into the team.
 Ah Sun slowly develops a love for Mia thinking she is a beautiful girl in his school who shares his love of volleyball, both interest and skill wise.
 Soon after, Mia and Ah Sun start dating.